 Young Pigeon: Poverty, Starting off life with very little.

-Let’s look at it this way, God is eternal, He is the Alpha and the Omega, the beginning and the end.
-He’s seen the end before the beginning so let us go back to our beginning.
+Let’s look at it this way; God is eternal.
+He is the Alpha and the Omega, the beginning and the end.
+He’s seen the end before the start so let us go back to our beginning.

 Pigeon, we start with nothing, Turtle Dove, the Holy Spirit leads us to the Ram, Jesus Christ, Who delivers us from the curse, the Goat, and replaces it with the Heifer, increased wealth, the wealth of the knowledge of The Father, The Son, and The Holy Spirit the unity of Three.